Skip to content

 3. Create a new SSH keypair:

-ssh-keygen -t ed25519 -b 521 -f ~/.ssh/<my_private_sshkey>
+ssh-keygen -t ed25519 -f ~/.ssh/<my_private_sshkey>

 Note: Ensure that you enter a strong password to protect the keypair and protect that password.